RoyWarwick/CCSE-Blue-Team/environment/README.txt

-Step 0.1) Requires aggregator to be already running
+Step 0.1) Requires aggregator to be already running Step 0.2) sudo chmod -R 777 CCSE-Blue-Team/ to make sure the install script is runnable

 Step 1) run install.sh as sudo (Internet required) (Might take a while, it is updating and upgrading the tools) sudo ./install.sh